Ofcom report shows growing 5G coverage

 5G has received lots of investment from the mobile operators and government and is hailed as a faster, more reliable connection.

-There are around 12,000 5G mobile sites now in the UK, almost double last year's figure: 86% of those sites are in England, 8% in Scotland, 4% in Wales and 2% in Northern Ireland.
+There are about 12,000 5G mobile sites now in the UK, almost double last year's figure: 86% of those are in England, 8% in Scotland, 4% in Wales and 2% in Northern Ireland.

 Mark Jackson, of ISPreview.co.uk, told the BBC that 5G rollout has been "slowed a bit" by the government's decision to order networks to remove technology from Huawei by 2027, which "caused engineers at most of the operators to focus on removing and replacing related 4G and 5G kit".

-5G traffic - the amount of voice and data flowing over the network - has trebled over the past 12 months and now corresponds to nearly 10 per cent of all mobile traffic.
+5G traffic - the amount of voice and data flowing over the network - has trebled over the past 12 months and now corresponds to nearly 10% of all mobile traffic.

 High fibre